A-Simmons/Lyra_Submit_Multiple_Jobs/readme.md

 1. Parameters must be numerical and strings
 2. Strings can not contain commas since they conflict with the commas that seperate values in the .csv file.
-3. Headers are passed to R and parsed as Header=Value.
+3. Headers are passed to R and parsed as `Header=Value`.
 As such headers much be a valid variable name.

 ## Calling the script
 Actually calling the script is as easy as using the standard `qsub` command.
 The template below needs two addition parameters: the R script to be called by the HPC and also where the parameters will be sent as well as the csv file to load the parameters.